mBurse Blog

 Written by mBurse Team Member | Jul 31, 2023 6:15:32 PM

-With so much of today's workforce gone mobile, a responsive business vehicle program is a must.
+With a significant portion of today's workforce working remotely, a responsive business vehicle program is essential.
 The secret is to start with a standardized vehicle, not a standardized rate.
 This guide explains how.

 If an organization has workers who drive as part of their jobs, they may elect to have those workers use their own personal vehicles.
 The most common programs to manage those personal vehicles are car allowances and cents-per-mile reimbursements.

-As established in a previous post, paying an equal car allowance or mileage rate to employees is unfair because different employees incur vehicle costs at different rates based on location and miles driven.
+As established in a previous post, paying an equal car allowance or mileage rate to employees is unfair because different employees incur vehicle costs at varying rates based on their location and mileage driven.
 A fair vehicle reimbursement has to be calculated with those variations in mind.
 However, costs associated with vehicle choices should not factor into this calculation.

 Workers pick their vehicles for a myriad of reasons – the thrill of a sports car, the utility of a full-size pickup, the environmental impact of a hybrid.
-That choice affects the cost of operating the vehicle due to differences in fuel costs, tire costs, and more.
+That choice affects the vehicle's operating cost due to differences in fuel costs, tire costs, and other factors.

-By standardizing the vehicle used to calculate company reimbursements, the organization starts everyone on an equal footing before considering the expense needs specific to each person's role (i.e. territory-based costs and mileage-based costs).
-This approach also eliminate arguments that the rate or allowance is not enough, since these often come from employees who drive expensive vehicles.
+By standardizing the vehicle used to calculate company reimbursements, the organization starts everyone on an equal footing before considering the expense needs specific to each person's role (i.e., territory-based costs and mileage-based costs).
+This approach also eliminates arguments that the rate or allowance is insufficient, as these often come from employees who drive expensive vehicles.

 How to base a reimbursement on a standard vehicle

 When using a standard vehicle, all reimbursement amounts will be based on the cost of acquiring and operating that specific vehicle in the specific geographic area where each driver is located.
-To build an auto reimbursement plan based on a standard vehicle, you'll need to follow certain steps.
+To create an auto reimbursement plan based on a standard vehicle, follow these steps.

 1. Select a specific vehicle that fits each employee's role.

-For a sales rep, that might be a mid-sized sedan such as a 2023 Chevy Malibu or 2023 Nissan Altima.
-For someone who needs to transport people comfortably, it might be a minivan or SUV.
-It all depends on the requirements of the job.
+For a sales rep, that might be a mid-sized sedan such as the 2023 Chevy Malibu or 2023 Nissan Altima.
+For someone who needs to transport people comfortably, a minivan or SUV might be the ideal choice.
+It all depends on the job's requirements.
 If there are multiple roles within the organization that require a vehicle reimbursement, you may have to select more than one standard vehicle.

-Remember, though, that employees will still drive the vehicle they choose, as long as it fits within the company's rules.
-A person who wants to drive the full-size pickup he uses to pull his fishing boat on the weekends can still drive that pickup; the extra gas expense over the standard vehicle just won't be subsidized by the company.
+Remember, however, that employees will still be allowed to drive the vehicle of their choice, as long as it complies with the company's rules.
+A person who wants to drive the full-size pickup they use to pull their fishing boat on the weekends can still drive that pickup; the extra gas expense over the standard vehicle just won't be subsidized by the company.

 2. Obtain accurate expense data for the standard vehicle.

 Find out what it typically costs to own and operate that particular vehicle.
-It is important to break down costs into two categories: fixed and variable.
-The fixed costs – insurance, depreciation, registration and fees, taxes – are relatively easy to come by.
-The variable costs – gas, oil, tires, maintenance – take more calculating.
+It is essential to categorize costs into two main categories: fixed and variable.
+The fixed costs – including insurance, depreciation, registration and fees, and taxes – are relatively easy to obtain.
+The variable costs – gas, oil, tires, maintenance – require more calculation.

 If most of the employees are working within the same region, you can actually just focus on the costs of owning and operating that vehicle for that region.
-But if employees live and work in a variety of locations, then the next step is going to be very important.
+However, if employees live and work in various locations, the next step will be crucial.

 3. Determine the localized costs of the standard vehicle.

 These first three components – standardizing the vehicle, separating fixed from variable costs, and determining geographical costs – are the key ingredients to delivering an accurate, equitable, and transparent reimbursement to each employee.
-These three steps together correct the flaws of standard plans like equal car allowances and mileage rates.
+These three steps, taken together, correct the flaws of standard plans, such as equal car allowances and mileage rates.

 4. Calculate the appropriate vehicle reimbursement rates.

 For variable costs, develop a mileage rate appropriate for each employee.
-The simplest way is to add up the annual value of those variable costs for the standard vehicle in each employee's location driven at a certain expected number of business miles.
+The simplest way is to add up the annual value of those variable costs for the standard vehicle in each employee's location, driven at a certain expected number of business miles.
 Then divide that number by those miles.
-For example, an expected annual cost of $5,000 for gas, oil, tires, and maintenance, spread out over 15,000 miles would yield a rate of $.33/mile.
+For example, an expected annual cost of $5,000 for gas, oil, tires, and maintenance, spread over 15,000 miles, would yield a rate of $ 0.33 per mile.

 How to implement a fair vehicle reimbursement

 Once you know what the monthly fixed allowance and the mileage rate for each employee should be, it is simply a matter of tracking their business mileage and paying a monthly amount that equals fixed allowance + (mileage rate x business mileage).
-Management reviews the fixed allowance amount every year and the mileage rate every few months and makes adjustments.
+Management reviews the fixed allowance amount annually and the mileage rate every few months, making adjustments as needed.

-There are a number of challenges to implementing and administering this type of plan, which the IRS refers to as a fixed and variable rate car allowance, also known as FAVR reimbursement.
+There are several challenges to implementing and administering this type of plan, which the IRS refers to as a fixed and variable rate car allowance, also known as FAVR reimbursement.
 These challenges include

 • Obtaining cost data for the standard vehicle in each geographic area